Board of Directors & Office Holders

 iii) Systems control.

 i) Electrical encompassing construction, industrial, rail, lifts, renewable energy, mining, explosion protection,

-i) Electronics and business services;
+ii) Electronics and business services;

-ii) Refrigeration and air conditioning;
+iii) Refrigeration and air conditioning;

-iii) Instrumentation, control and automation;
+iv) Instrumentation, control and automation;

-iv) Communications; and
+v) Communications; and

-v) Computer systems
+vi) Computer systems

 The Board has established three Sector Advisory Committees (SACs) to support its skills and training advisory work.
 Each Board member represents and is a member of a SAC.
 Provision is made for additional sectors to be covered if in the opinion of the board it would promote the objects of the company.
 Membership to the company is via an organisation and that the organisation is aligned to a particular industry sector.
 Directors are drawn from respective sectors to form the Board, with the organisation nominating their representative.
 Appointment of directors is effected at the annual general meeting of members.